-As a result, the auxiliary heater increases the temperature of the coolant to provide sufficient heating for the air passing through the heat exchanger.
+As a result, the auxiliary heater increases the coolant temperature to ensure sufficient heating of the air passing through the heat exchanger.

 The maximum power of the additional heater is 5 kW, and the minimum is 2.2 kW.

-A fuel pump connected to the auxiliary heater supplies diesel fuel from the fuel supply line to the prechamber.
+The fuel pump, connected to the auxiliary heater, supplies diesel fuel from the fuel supply line to the pre-chamber.

-An additional pressure control valve is installed upstream of the fuel pump to reduce the fuel pressure to below 0.2 bar.
+An additional pressure control valve is installed before the fuel pump to reduce the fuel pressure to below 0.2 bar.

-The exhaust gases are expelled to the outside through a separate exhaust system.
+The exhaust gases are discharged to the outside through a separate exhaust system.

-Smoke generated when the auxiliary heater is switched on for the first time is normal and is a consequence of the nature of the combustion process.
+The smoke that appears when the additional heater is first turned on is normal and is a consequence of the nature of the combustion process.

-Auxiliary heater is automatically activated after engine start (D+ signal from generator activated), if the outside temperature is below 5°C and the coolant temperature is below 75°C. The coolant temperature is controlled by the system whenever the vehicle is in operation.
+The additional heater is automatically activated after the engine is started (D+ signal from the generator is activated) if the outside temperature is below 5°C and the coolant temperature is below 75°C. The coolant temperature is controlled by the system whenever the vehicle is running.

-The system is not automatically activated if the coolant temperature reaches 85°C or if it does not function properly.
+The system will not be automatically activated if the coolant temperature reaches 85°C or if it is not functioning properly.

-The system shuts down under the following conditions:
+The system turns off under the following conditions:

-- if the voltage exceeds/falls below the prescribed value, or if the power supply to the glow plug or dosing pump is interrupted
+- if the voltage exceeds/falls below the specified value, or if the power supply to the glow plug or metering pump is interrupted

-- if the fan wheel is blocked or defective.
+- if the fan wheel is blocked or faulty.

 Additional heater in section